FontenotZach/Reddit_Stock_Scraper/README.md

-﻿# Reddit_Stock_Scraper
+﻿# Reddit Stock Scraper
 Scrapes Reddit posts and streams new comments to track market trends.
 Runs on most Linux distibutions

 ## Quick info:
-  - Highly threaded reddit scraper which runs indefinitely and collects stock mention data from r/wallstreetbets, r/investing, r/stocks, and r/pennystocks
+  - Highly parallel reddit scraper which runs indefinitely and collects stock mention data from r/wallstreetbets, r/investing, r/stocks, and r/pennystocks

   - Optimized algorithm cleans comments to avoid use of slow regular expressions

-  - Hardy to manipulation
+  - Hardy to external manipulation

-  - Modular design allows new subs to be added with just a few lines of code
+  - Modular design allows new subs to be added with just a single new string

-  - Optimized data storage unit which can store a year's worth of data in ~150 MB
+  - Optimized SQL-based data storage system to allow advanced data analysis

   - Capable of processing ~600 thousand comments per hour on a Intel i7 8th gen processor